 The late AK (Alan Keith) Grant was a lawyer turned writer, who helped bring New Zealand comedy to the television masses.

 Born in Wanganui, Grant studied law at Canterbury University, and apart from three years in London, rarely strayed from the province again.
-Grant spent just over a decade working as a barrister, before turning all his energies to writing and script editing.
+Grant spent just over a decade working as a barrister, before turning over all his energies to writing and script editing.

 In 1971 he wrote the first of many humorous books, the satiric Kiwi history Land Uprooted High: New Zealand's Rise to International Significance.
 The book was later updated and retitled as The Paua and the Glory.
 A paua-titled sequel also appeared.